unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 Element
 {: .label }
+Required
+{: .label .label-red }

-Element in which to render the breadcrumbs
+Element in which to render the breadcrumbs.

 ### Default Value
 {: .no_toc }